 - The entire air quality of your Longmont area home

 - Pets – Birds, cats, dogs, hamsters (do you have one?), etc.

 - Number of occupants in the house

 For the common 1"-3" air filters, the manufacturer specs basically suggest to change them every 1 or 2 months, which is really a great rule of thumb.
 However, general guidelines are not applicable to all.
-If you have to tolerate light to moderate allergies, you might require an upgraded air filter or change them even more frequently than OEM specifications.
-On the other hand, if you're in a less populated area, own a less occupied home (like a vacation home) or an area with few automobiles and trucks, replacing your air filters each year may be quite sufficient.
-Why do we call out our beloved pets?
+If you have to tolerate light to moderate allergies, you may need to upgrade the air filter or change them even more frequently than OEM specifications.
+On the other hand, if you're in a remote area, own a less occupied home (like a vacation home) or an area with few automobiles and trucks, replacing your air filters each year may be quite sufficient.
+Why do pets matter so much?
 They have a tendency to shed, which can clog your air filter in no time, just like a vacuum.
-Of course, the air filter is just doing its job by trapping pet hair and dander, but extremely dirty filters can cause weak HVAC performance.
+Clearly, the air filter is just doing its job by trapping pet hair and dander, but exceptionally dirty filters can cause weak HVAC performance.